Women in law in Canada: Notable individuals

 In 1942, Elizabeth Monk (1898-1980) and Suzanne Raymond Filion were the first two women admitted to the Barreau du Québec.
 Marie-Claire Kirkland-Casgrain (born 1924) is a Quebec lawyer, judge and politician who was the first woman elected to the Legislative Assembly of Quebec, the first woman appointed a Cabinet minister in Quebec, the first woman appointed acting premier, and the first woman judge to serve in the Quebec Provincial Court.

 Marlys Edwardh CM (born 1950) is a Canadian litigation and civil rights lawyer who was one of the first women to practice criminal law in Canada.

 In 1946, Gretta Wong Grant became the first female lawyer of Chinese descent in Canada.
 In 1954, Violet King Henry became the first Black female lawyer in Canada.
 In 1977, Marion Ironquil Meadmore became the first indigenous female lawyer in Canada.
 Roberta Jamieson C.M. is a Canadian lawyer and First Nations activist who was the first Aboriginal woman ever to earn a law degree in Canada, the first non-Parliamentarian to be appointed an ex officio member of a House of Commons committee and the first woman appointed as Ontario Ombudsman.
 Delia Opekokew is a Cree woman from the Canoe Lake First Nation in Saskatchewan, who was the first First Nations lawyer admitted to the law societies in Ontario and in Saskatchewan as well as the first woman ever to run for the leadership of the Assembly of First Nations.
 Opekokew graduated from Osgoode Hall in 1977, and was admitted to the Bar of Ontario in 1979 and to the Bar of Saskatchewan in 1983.
+Also, in 1983, Alicia Natividad became the Filipina lawyer in Canada.
 Vivene Salmon became the first Black (female) President of the Canadian Bar Association in 2019.